- Home

 Staging

 The stage of a cancer describes its size and whether it has spread.
 Basal cell carcinomas (BCCs) rarely need staging because they don’t often spread or have other high-risk features.
-Only a very small number of squamous cell carcinomas (SCCs) require staging.
-This may be because of where the SCC is, its size or because it has spread.
+A small number of squamous cell carcinomas (SCCs) may need staging – because of where it is, how big it is or because it has spread.

 Usually a biopsy is the only information a doctor needs to stage skin cancer.
 The doctor may also feel the lymph nodes near the skin cancer to check for swelling.
 This may be a sign that the cancer has spread to the lymph nodes.
 Rarely, some people will have imaging scans to help with staging.
-For more information about staging, speak to your doctor.
+For more information about this, talk to your doctor.

 Prognosis

-Being told you have cancer can come as a shock and you may feel many different emotions.
-If you have any concerns or want to talk to someone, see your doctor or call Cancer Council 13 11 20.
+Being told you have cancer can cause a range of emotions.
+You can talk to your doctor, ask to see a counsellor or call Cancer Council 13 11 20.

 Learn more about the different types of skin cancer.